bethanylindberg/Bio-DiversityDashboard/README.md

 * Location

-* Belly Button Type (type) - non-null values are either "I" or "O" to represent concave or convex navels, respectively
+* Belly Button Type (bbtype) - non-null values are either "I" or "O" to represent concave or convex navels, respectively

-* Washing Frequency (wfreq) -  this is a number that represents the number of times the individual scrubs their navel per week
+* Washing Frequency (wfreq) -  non-null values represent the number of times the individual scrubs their navel per week

 Both the keys and values are displayed in a table on the deployed dashboard.